Unique Stable Matchings: Introduction

-In a two-sided market with workers on one side of the market and firms on the other,\footnote{This will be the environment that we consider throughout.
-We emphasise that the terms ``workers'' and ``firms'' are merely placeholders - as mentioned in the opening paragraph the framework is applied widely.} the shortest possible cycle involves two workers and two firms, has length 4, and is described as follows:\ the $\first$ worker prefers the $\second$ firm to the $\first$ firm, the $\second$ firm prefers the $\second$ worker to the $\first$ worker, the $\second$ worker prefers the $\first$ firm to the $\second$ firm, and the $\first$ firm prefers the $\first$ worker to the $\second$ worker.
+In a two-sided market with workers on one side of the market and firms on the other,\footnote{While ``workers'' and ``firms'' are the terminology that we employ throughout, we emphasise that these terms are just placeholders.
+As mentioned in the opening paragraph, the framework is applied widely.} the shortest possible cycle involves two workers and two firms, has length 4, and is described as follows:\ the $\first$ worker prefers the $\second$ firm to the $\first$ firm, the $\second$ firm prefers the $\second$ worker to the $\first$ worker, the $\second$ worker prefers the $\first$ firm to the $\second$ firm, and the $\first$ firm prefers the $\first$ worker to the $\second$ worker.
 Acyclic preferences are simply those that do not possess a cycle of this kind.
 However, requiring that preferences are acyclic is by itself only sufficient for a unique stable matching \citep{Romero-MedinaTriossi:2013:EL}.
 To add necessity, one need only require the weaker condition that preferences are acyclic on the normal form.
-In Example \ref{exUnique} we present a matching market with preferences that are not acyclic, and yet there is a unique stable matching since the preferences are acyclic on the normal form.
+In Example \ref{exUnique} we present a matching market with preferences that are not acyclic, and yet there is a unique stable matching since preferences are acyclic on the normal form.